nismaxim82/money-logger-app/README.md

   ./rc t    - to run a tests
 ```
 #### Also you can use similar commands from the package.json:
+In the terminal window you can write:<br />
 ```
   yarn start    - to run a development version yarn build    - to build an optimized version for publish on your server